Dual Coding: Why Words and Images Together Strengthen MemoryInfographic explaining dual coding theory for teachers

 It may take some time to find or create the perfect visuals, but you'll be amazed to see its impact.
 Use dual coding and take benefit from its application in learning.
 If you're interested in exploring a new theory of cognition, make sure you explore the universal thinking framework's webpage.

-15 Dual Coding Techniques for Powerful Classroom Learning
+15 Dual Coding Strategies for Teachers

 1. Sketch-Noting During Instruction: Teach students to create visual notes combining words and simple drawings rather than writing text-only notes.
 Research shows sketch notes engage both processing channels simultaneously, leading to better encoding and recall.
 Model this technique explicitly and provide frameworks like the Cornell sketch-note method.